 When your university rolls out your new recycling and waste reduction plan as part of the RUBICONMethod, it is important to ensure that all bins are placed side-by-side, and that they use the correct color liner or trash bag.

 Trash bags or liners are another key way to indicate that the correct materials are going in the correct bin.
 We recommend black for trash/landfill, clear for recycling (so that you can see what is in the bag), and green biodegradable bags for compost.
-Besides catching the attention of the person who is trying to recycle properly, it also helps the janitorial staff know where to put each bag at the back of the house once they collect it during cleaning.
+Besides catching the attention of the person who is trying to recycle properly, this also helps the janitorial staff know where to put each bag at the back of the house once they collect it during cleaning.

 An inexpensive way to see how your new diversion program is going is to conduct your own waste audit.
 The RUBICONMethod Waste Audit Guide provides a template for running your own waste audit so that you can figure out how well your university’s recycling program is going.